followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DataExpressionMixin/1 Configuration/dataSource.md

  A JavaScript array that contains string, numeric, Boolean values, or plain objects.

 - URL
- A URL to JSON data or to a service returning data in JSON format.
+ The URL of a JSON file or service that returns JSON data.

 - [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) or its [configuration object](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/)
  The **DataSource** is an object that provides an API for data processing.
 The **DataSource**'s underlying data access logic is isolated in a store.
 Refer to the [Data Layer](/Documentation/Guide/Data_Layer/Data_Layer/) and [DataSource Examples](/Documentation/Guide/Data_Layer/Data_Source_Examples/) guides for more information about the **DataSource**.